Tamara-Hassoun/Tamara-Hassoun/README.md

 # Projects

+- AI Cancer Dosage Checker – AI project to analyze and optimize medication doses for colon cancer patients
 - AI PDF Assistant – AI tool for analyzing PDF documents and answering questions based on content
 - Flutter Pharmacy App – Mobile app for managing pharmacy tasks with doctor login and medicine selection
 - Flutter Party Organizer + Chatbot – App to plan parties with interactive chatbot and UI for selecting venue, food, and decorations
-- AI Cancer Dosage Checker – AI project to analyze and optimize medication doses for colon cancer patients
-l

 # Currently Learning